Stanisław Swianiewicz: Biography

 Stanisław Swianiewicz was born on 7 November 1899 in Dvinsk, in Imperial Russia (now Daugavpils, Latvia), to a Polish szlachta family.
 Brought up in the multicultural society of Livonia, he spoke Polish, Russian and German as his native tongues.
 After graduating from a trade school in Orel, he attended Moscow University's Law Faculty, which then included all social sciences.
 After the Russian Revolution of 1917, he left Moscow and returned to his homeland, where, in 1919, he became a commander of the Polska Organizacja Wojskowa in the area of Livonia.
-During the Polish-Soviet War, he crossed the front lines and reached Vilna (now Vilnius), where he took part in the defense of the city against the Russians.
-He also took part in the seizure of Vilnius by the forces of Genetal Lucjan Żeligowski.
+During the Polish-Soviet War, he crossed the front lines and reached Vilna (now Vilnius), where he took part in the defense of the city against the Bolsheviks.
+He also took part in the seizure of Vilnius by the forces of General Lucjan Żeligowski.

 Demobilized, he attended the Stefan Batory University, in Wilno, where he continued his studies.
 He graduated in 1924 and then spent several years on various scholarships in Paris, Breslau (modern Wrocław) and Kiel.
 A specialist in the Soviet economy and a liberal, Swianiewicz attended lectures by Władysław Zawadzki, who also became his tutor.
 In April 1939, Polish President Ignacy Mościcki awarded him a professorship.
 Apart from his work at his alma mater, Swianiewicz was also active in several NGOs that promoted links between various nations of Central and Eastern Europe and studied the peculiarities of that part of the continent.
 In 1938, he published his Polityka gospodarcza Niemiec hitlerowskich (Economical Policies of Nazi Germany) in which he was the first economist to compare the Nazi and the Soviet socialist economies.
 He was also a journalist on various newspapers, including the Kurier Wileński.

 On 2 August 1939, he was mobilized in the Polish Army as a reserve officer.
 He took part in the Polish Defensive War, at the onset of World War II.
 After the Soviet invasion of Poland, his unit attempted to reach the Hungarian or Romanian borders to evade being captured and to find its way to France, where the Polish Army was being recreated.
 However, after the Battle of Krasnobród on 23 September, he was taken prisoner of war by the Soviets.
 Through the transfer camp in Putyvl, he was interned in the NKVD camp in Kozelsk, together with several thousand other Polish officers, professors, border guards and policemen.
 Interrogated by kombrig Vasili Mikhaylovich Zarubin, Swianiewicz spoke fluent Russian, which he was apparently found useful.
 After the start of the Katyn Massacre in the spring of 1940, he was attached to a group of about 100 Polish officers being moved by train to a small station in Gniezdovo, near Katyn.
 There, all of his comrades were massed in buses with blindfolded windows and transported to the mass murder site, but Swianiewicz himself was withdrawn from the transport.